 - The subject lines of these sales emails should be more focused on value or urgency.
 You may ask questions, include stats or numbers, or use other captivating subject line tactics.

 - Make sure your emails feel personalized.
-Include the recipient’s name in the subject line if you want.
-Always make sure it’s in the body of the email.
+Include the recipient’s name in the subject line if you have their details.

 - Watch the length of your email.
 This is especially true if you’re contacting a lead for the first time.
 The shorter and more concise your email, the more skimmable it is.
 You could get higher click-through rates this way.

 - Make sure you implore the sales lead to do something.
 Maybe that’s opting in, perhaps it’s scheduling a consultation, or it’s even giving you a call.
 Spell the steps out clearly for the lead.